alexdwagner/jekyll-now/_posts/2016-10-24-Ingrid-ARCH-Walking-Tour.md

 layout: post
 title:  "SFPC: Day 15 - Ingrid's Walking Tour of NYC Telecommunications History"
 date:   2016-10-24 15:00:00 -0400
-categories: food, photos, photo essay
+categories: AHOC, Ingrid Burrington, walking tour, lower manhattan, telecommunications, nyc history
 ---

 Today was our second class with Ingrid.
-In Lower Manhattan, she lead us on a walking tour of "the Architectural History of Computing", which coincidentally is the name of the class.
+In Lower Manhattan, she lead us on a walking tour of "the Architectural History of Computing", which , coincidentally, is the name of the class.

 ![Class at 32 Ave of Americas](/images/IMG_4792.jpg)

-Listen to the audio of the walking tour(and a short lecture/class discussion):
+For each location, I've included audio of the tour.
+You can also download the unedited audio at the bottom of this post.

 <h2>The Map</h2>